-2.2.2.1 Transbay Terminal West Ramp Alternative
+2.2.1.1 Transbay Terminal West Ramp Alternative

 Figure 2.2-1 shows the Transbay Terminal West Ramp Alternative, including the locations of bus ramps leading to the terminal and off-site bus storage.

-This figure reflects the revised location of the terminal (moved to the West) and the relocated permanent bus access ramps.
-The Transbay Terminal West Ramp Alternative was selected in March 2003 by the TJPA as the Transbay Terminal Component of the LPA.
+Figure 2.2-1: West Ramp Alternative and Location of Transbay Terminal Components

-As developed during the Metropolitan Transportation Commission (MTC) study,3 conceptual plans for this alternative include a terminal one block (165 feet) wide by three blocks (1,300 feet) long.
+As developed during the Metropolitan Transportation Commission (MTC) study, conceptual plans for this alternative include a terminal one block (165 feet) wide by three blocks (1,300 feet) long.
 It would include six levels, with four levels above ground and two below.
 The currently proposed terminal floor plan is described below.

-- Train platforms would be two levels below grade.
-The actual location of platforms would vary Train Level: for the two Caltrain Downtown Extension alternatives.
+Train Level: Train platforms would be two levels below grade.
+The actual location of platforms would vary for the two Caltrain Downtown Extension alternatives.
 Under either of the Caltrain Downtown Extension alternatives, there would be a direct connection to the train platforms from the Transbay Terminal.

-A train mezzanine would be one level below the street level - one level above the train Train Mezzanine platforms.
-It would accommodate train passenger ticketing services and passenger queuing.
+TrainA train mezzanine would be one level below the street level - one level above the trainMezzanineplatforms.
+It would accommodate train passenger ticketing services and passengerLevel:queuing.
 Building mechanical systems would also be located on this level.

-This level would have Level: sufficient space and would be designed so as not to preclude Muni Metro tracks leading from the proposed Third Street and Geary Corridor alignments.
-As shown in Figure 2.2-2, the portion of the terminal on street level between Beale and Fremont Street Level: Streets would accommodate Muni buses and trolley coaches, as well as Golden Gate Transit basic service buses.
-A traffic signal would be provided for Muni and GGT as they exit this The west side would include some retail.
-A lobby for facility onto Fremont Street.
-Greyhound/Greyhound Package Express is assumed on the east side of Beale Street.
-The second floor would function as a pedestrian concourse, connecting the various blocks one Concourse - Concourse The second floor would function as a pedestrian concourse, connecting the various blocks one full story (20 feet) above street level.
-This area is currently assumed to include 150,000 to 225,000 square feet of retail, entertainment, conference, and educational and cultural space.
+- Street Level: As shown in Figure 2.2-2, the portion of the terminal on street level between Beale and Fremont Streets would accommodate Muni buses and trolley coaches, as well as Golden Gate Transit basic service buses.
+The west side would include some retail.
+A lobby for Greyhound/Greyhound Package Express is assumed on the east side of Beale Street. - Concourse The second floor would function as a pedestrian concourse, connecting the various blocks one full story (20 feet) above street level.
+This area is currently assumed to include 150,000 to 225,000 square feet of retail, entertainment, conference, and educational and cultural space. - AC Transit Level: The third floor (Lower Bus Level) would be 40 feet above street level, and would accommodate the transbay AC Transit commuter operation.
+It would permit 26 articulated and four standard buses simultaneously to serve arriving and departing passengers.
+As shown in Figure 2.2-3, Bus Deck 1 would be served by ramps that connect directly to the Bay Bridge.
+An interior full loop would be provided for bus circulation with two lanes - one through lane and one turnout lane. - Upper Bus Level: The fourth floor (Upper Bus Level) would be 60 feet above street level, and would consist of a partial level on the north side of the building, shown in Figure 2.2-3.
+It would provide half-loop service with two bus lanes - one through lane and one turnout/parking lane - to bus lines other than AC Transit.
+This would include Muni service to Treasure Island, paratransit, Greyhound, and private operators.
+Six bus bays would be included, plus 700 feet of straight curb.

-3 Transbay Terminal Improvement Plan Study, Metropolitan Transportation Commission, 2001.

 Vertical circulation - escalators and elevators - would be provided between all of the levels for pedestrian/passenger flows.
-Conceptual plans for this terminal alternative include approximately 200,000 square feet of transit-oriented and retail development and 900,000 square feet of transit support and loading areas and mechanical support, yielding a total floor area just over one million square feet.4
+Conceptual plans for this terminal alternative include approximately 200,000 square feet of transit-oriented and retail development and 900,000 square feet of transit support and loading areas and mechanical support, yielding a total floor area just over one million square feet.